 How to share a Layer (composition, video, image etc.)

 To share an element : right click -> Share Element

 This will result in turning the current layer into a reference (02) and creating its source (01)

 Now you can use Ctrl+drag and drop to create a new reference

 If you want to import one of the reference : right click -> Import

-This will result in transforming an instance into an independant layer :
+This will result in turning an instance into an independent layer :

 If you shared only an image and you want to turn your source image or video into a composition, no problems, just select the source and turn it into a composition, either with right click -> Make Compo or Ctrl+Shift+C.

 Now you can add any new media you want to to your shared composition :